-• Within a few hours
+- Within a few hours

 The news focuses on the description of the seismic hazard and, when relevant, passes on information about tsunami warnings.
-The news first reports that an earthquake has been felt, providing an approximate location of the impacted area (often a country, sometimes a region or a city).
-Many recall the magnitude of the event.

-e.g., 'USGS: Magnitude 7.5 earthquake strikes Afghanistan' (USA today, October 26th, item 10366718), 'Un terremoto de 7,9 grados sacude el centro de Nepal' (Faro de Vigo, April 25th, item 6369528), 'Un séisme de magnitude 7,5 a secoué lundi le massif de l'Hindu Kush' (Le Monde, October 26th, item 10368842)
+The news first reports that an earthquake has been felt, providing the approximate location of the impacted area (often a country, sometimes a region or a city).
+Many recall the magnitude of the event, e.g., "USGS: Magnitude 7.5 earthquake strikes Afghanistan" (USA today, 26 October, item 10366718), "Un terremoto de 7.9 grados sacude el centro de Nepal"1 (Faro de Vigo, 25 April, item 6369528) and "Un séisme de magnitude 7.5 a secoué lundi le mas-